Physics and Astrophysics BSc 36 months Undergraduate Programme By The University of Sheffield |TopUniversities

 In your first two years, you’ll study fundamental physics theories such as heat, motion and quantum mechanics.
 You’ll also explore key concepts in astrophysics, including the formation of our solar system, stars and galaxies, and observing the night sky.

 You’ll have access to the two telescopes on the roof of our building from your first year.
-We also run a telescope on La Palma in the Canary Islands, which students can use during our annual field trip and during their final year project.
+Plus, we run a telescope on La Palma in the Canary Islands, which students can use during our annual field trip and during their final year project.

 From the start of your degree, you’ll gain hands-on experience in our specialist teaching lab, developing lab skills and learning how theories can be applied in the real world.
 You’ll also take part in programming classes, which will teach you skills that are valuable in a variety of graduate careers ranging from data science to computer game design.